nrb2002/greed-greed-team-02/README.md

     Probably in this folder we want to create a rock and a gem class.
     They will inherit from the actor class, and it will probably only want three things:

-      First, set the gems to always show * and rocks O.
-      (Actor class has a self._text attribute, use this?)

       Second, a single function that when called, will change the player's score by +1 or -1 (or maybe we'll add that functionality another way somewhere else?)